+11 Built-in types, operators and methods

-1.1 Numbers
+11.1 Numbers 115

-1.2 Strings
+11.2 Strings

-1.3 Bool
+11.3 Bool

 Preface

 Perl 6 is a language specification for which multiple compilers and interpreters exist in various stages of completeness.
 These implementations have in turn influenced the design of the language by highlighting misfeatures, contradictions, or features of difficult implementation and little benefit.
 This process of iteration has produced a more cohesive and consistent language specification.